Kritikaadhikarii/kritikaadhikarii/README.md

 <hr>

 ## About Me
-I'm a second-year Computer Science student at University of Wolverhampton.
+I'm a final year Computer Science student at University of Wolverhampton.
 I love coding especially with JavaScript and Kotlin.
 I enjoy taking part in coding competitions and challenges.
 I'm passionate about problem-solving and always eager to learn more in tech.
 <br>
 <hr>